-Add the Rotel, green chiles, and chicken broth.
+Add the Ranch packet, if using, Rotel, green chiles, and chicken broth.
 Stir, and place a glass lid on the pot to help the broth heat up faster.
 Once the broth is at a slow simmer, add all of the beans and stir well.

 Add the can of diced tomatoes, but don't stir.
 Place the lid on the pot and lock in place.
 Turn the steam release knob to the Sealing position.

 Cancel the Sauté setting and then press the Pressure Cook/Manual button (or dial) and the + or - button (or dial) to choose 8 minutes.
-The pot will take a few minutes to build up the pressure before the timer starts.
+The pot will take several minutes to build up the pressure before the timer starts.

 When the pin in the lid drops down, you can open the lid facing away from you.
 Give the soup a stir, carefully as there could be some hot steam pockets in there.

 Taste and adjust salt, if needed, then add the tortillas and the corn.
 Stir well and let sit for a few minutes, stirring occasionally to help dissolve some of the tortillas.